 Hula ʻauana is the more modern dance form and means “to wander”.
-This style of hula may be performed with lyrical songs in English or Hawaiian, and accompanied by melodic musical instruments such as the ʻukulele or steel guitar.
+This style of hula may be performed with lyrical songs in English or Hawaiian and accompanied by melodic musical instruments such as the ʻukulele or steel guitar.

 Costumes and adornments are colorful and varied.
 There have been cellophane and raffia hula skirts, muʻumuʻu and holokū (a elegant muʻumuʻu with a long train), and ti leaf skirts with colorful tops, to name a few variations.

-Here is an example of a hula ʻauana.
+The following YouTube video provides an example of a hula ʻauana.
 This YouTube video features wahine (women) performing hula ʻauana at the 2019 Merrie Monarch Festival in Hawaiʻi.
 Compare the song and instrumentation with the more traditional kahiko form.

 Where to see hula in Hawaiʻi